19045 Farmington Road

 • Surface Inspection and Flaw Detection Systems (AVSIS™),

-• Porosity detection inside and on surface of machined components (AVSIS™),
+• Porosity detection (and surface blemishes) inside and on surface of machined components (AVSIS™),

 • Wore and Broken Tool Status Advisor Systems (CNC-TSA™),